daniele77/cli/README.md

 - `exit`: to exit the cli
 - `help`: to print the list of the commands available with a description
 - a submenu name: to enter the submenu
-- the parent menu name: to return to the the parent menu
+- the parent menu name: to return to the parent menu
 - a command in the current menu: to exec the command
 - a command in a submenu (using the full path): to exec the command